sokolhessnerlab/cap/documentation/README.md

-# Description of files in the "documentation" directory
+# Summary of files in the "documentation" directory

+Any files added to the "documentation" folder should be included in this list along with the relative link (./) of that file

 ## 1. [AXrawDataColumnInfo.csv](./AXrawDataColumnInfo.csv)